Trawsfynydd nuclear power station: The Cwmni Egino initiative

-On 20 May 2022, the government announced that the NDA will work with Cwmni Egino (the Welsh Development Agency company) to develop land adjacent to the site for a 300 MW small modular reactor (SMR).
-Cwmni Egino said it will now discuss with interested parties and hoped to announce plans within one year.
+On 20 May 2022, the government announced that the NDA will work with Cwmni Egino to develop land adjacent to the site for a 300 MW small modular reactor (SMR).
+Cwmni Egino said it would discuss with interested parties and hoped to announce plans within one year.
 In December 2022, a second consortium presented its proposals to use their own design of SMR in competition to the original bid.